 Snacks include a variety of kid-friendly foods such as animal crackers, gold fish, and fruit.

 Lunch is provided every day by Scholastic Culinary Service.
 All lunches are nut-free and 75% organic.
 With a wide range of menu options, meals may include chicken tenders, grilled chicken burgers, cheese quesadillas, Angus beef cheeseburgers, macaroni & cheese, hot dogs, French bread pizza, and a variety of sandwiches.
 Bagels and a salad bar are available daily as alternatives.
 Lunch is served family style when on-site and via bagged lunch on trip days.

-We are a 100% nut-free camp.
+We are a nut-aware camp.
 Please see our Food Allergy Policy bellow.